Download the Grinnell College Events app (Google Play, Android Apps, App Store) to check out the most up-to-date student schedule of events.

 Loan Exit Interviews

 Students with a Federal Perkins Loan or Grinnell College loan must complete an exit interview online.
-The Office of the Cashier will send an email explaining the procedure.
+The Office of Student Accounts will send an email explaining the procedure.
 If you fail to complete the interview, you will not have valuable information regarding how to handle these loans after leaving Grinnell College.
 In addition, you will not be eligible to receive transcripts if you don't complete the exit interview.

 In April, the Office of Financial Aid will send packets to Federal Direct Loan borrowers with summaries of indebtedness and instructions on completing the exit interview requirement online or in person.